mitliagkas/mitliagkas.github.io/dl-theory-class.md

 Reading: Sections 2 (if you need the intro), 3, 4 and 6 of [4].

 **February 1st**
-Statistical learning theory: PAC-Bayes bounds
+PAC-Bayes bounds

 Reading: [12]

 Reading (harder): Section 6 of [2]

 **February 7th**
-Statistical learning theory: Stability and generalization
+Stability and generalization

 Reading: [13,14]